coolcut/2020.fruechtl.me/journal/simple-responsive-css-grid.md

 Cool, but what does this mean?

 1. Create a grid
-2. Set the gap between each column and row to 16px
+2. Set the gap between each column and row to `16px`
-3. Set the minimum width of every column to 400px
+3. Set the minimum width of every column to `400px`
-4. Every column should have the same with
+4. Every column should have the same width
 5. Fill the grid container with as many columns as possible

 This is the perfect way of handling this grid.
-It is pure flexibility while also depending on a minimum in terms of size.
+It is pure flexibility while also depending on a reasonable  minimum size.

-One recent article on [CSS-Tricks](https://css-tricks.com/) called Thinking in [Behaviors, Not Screen Sizes](https://css-tricks.com/thinking-in-behaviors-not-screen-sizes/) describes a very similar examples.
+One recent article on [CSS-Tricks](https://css-tricks.com/) called Thinking in [Behaviors, Not Screen Sizes](https://css-tricks.com/thinking-in-behaviors-not-screen-sizes/) describes a very similar example.
 The notion of thinking more in behaviors rather than breakpoints is a perfect summary to this neat way of handling grids.